January 21, 2022

 Disorders stemming from the factors above can arise in both the equine foregut and hindgut—with both exhibiting similar symptoms throughout a horse’s body.
 Here are some of the most common gut issues.

-Gastric equine ulcers occur when acid builds up (usually because a horse is not eating frequently) and erodes the stomach lining.
-Colonic, or hindgut, ulcers are caused by factors that disturb the gut microbiome.
+Foregut ulcers in horses occur when acid builds up (usually because a horse is not eating frequently) and erodes the stomach lining.
+Colonic or hindgut ulcers in horses are caused by factors that disturb the gut microbiome.
 Ulcers are notoriously difficult and—as many horse owners will second—painfully expensive to treat when using pharmaceuticals.

-This AAEP article notes ulcers in horses are typically caused by one or more of the following instigators:
+This AAEP article notes equine ulcers are typically caused by one or more of the following instigators:

 Worried your horse may have ulcers?
 Look for these typical signs of ulcers in horses (UC Davis):